pavelkang/flower/README.md

 ### Get Comments

-URL: /<roseid>/comments
+URL: /(roseid)/comments

 Method: GET

 Returns: string list

-Comment: A GET request to /<roseid>/comments returns a list of comments as strings associated with the particular roseid.
+Comment: A GET request to /(roseid)/comments returns a list of comments as strings associated with the particular roseid.

 ### Add Comment

-URL: /<roseid>/addComment
+URL: /(roseid)/addComment

 Method: POST

 Returns: bool

-Comment: A POST request to /<roseid>/addComment must include a "comment" paramter in order to succeed.
+Comment: A POST request to /(roseid)/addComment must include a "comment" parameter in order to be valid.
 Failure to do so triggers a 400-level HTTP error.
 A valid request attempts to add the value of the "comment" parameter to the database for the particular roseid.
 It returns a bool describing whether the operation succeeded.